Those Barbershop Calendars.

 Back when I was in high school, the Toronto Marlboros would play Friday night home games at Maple Leaf Gardens.

-My high school handed out coupons which allowed students to buy tickets for seventy-five cents each at the Gardens box office.
+My high school handed out coupons which allowed students to buy tickets for only seventy-five cents each at the Gardens box office.
 I loved Maple Leaf Gardens and the Toronto Maple Leafs, but for me Leaf tickets were way out of reach and impossible to get since every game was always sold out.
-Even if I had the chance to buy tickets, they were way too expensive for a kid like me to afford anyways.
+Even if I had the chance to buy tickets they were way too expensive for a kid like me to afford anyways.
 I was lucky; I had already been taken to a couple Leaf games for free and I just assumed it would be a long time before I was taken to another one.

-I'd dream about what it must be like playing in this hockey shrine Saturday nights on Hockey Night in Canada and my name being broadcast from the historic Gondola.
+I'd dream about what it must be like playing in this hockey shrine Saturday nights on Hockey Night in Canada and having my name being broadcast from the historic Gondola.
 I would dream about having my own hockey card and kids asking me for my autograph outside after the game when I left the Gardens.

 Who am I kidding?
 I was still just a kid myself.